ImgBotApp/InternetNL/detail/web/ipv6/web-reach/exp_en.md

 We check if we can connect to your web server over IPv6.
-If your name server contains more than one AAAA record, we test the reachability of your webserver on the first IPv6 address that we receive.
-This subtest comprises a check on the syntactic validity of the IPv6 address too.
+We test all AAAA records that the nameservers of the domain contain.
+Only if all IPv6 addresses are reachable, the full score will be given.
+If an AAAA record is (syntacticly) invalid, a domain will fail for this subtest.